 The cleared areas will be landscaped and re-planted once the main construction works are completed.

 North Somerset Council have received final approval from the Department for Transport (DfT) for the Weston Package.
-Construction on all five Weston Package improvement schemes is due to begin on 8 April 2013.
+Construction on all five Weston Package improvement schemes began on 8 April 2013.